gobridge/workshops/README.md

 When organizing, remember the mission of GoBridge is to diversify and improve the software development community.
 We ask that:
 * Your workshop reach out to a group of people that are underrepresented in the community.
 That might be women, people of color, non-native English speakers, LGBQA communities, or other marginalized groups.
 * Your workshop is free for students to attend.
 We want to remove as many barriers to entry as possible.
+* If you do not belong to an underrepresented group and would like to help setup an event, it is best to find someone who represents the group to be the lead.
+Help them own and run the event, and be there to provide support.

 ## Helping Out
 This repo is the place to come if you want to propose a workshop, organize a workshop, or sponsor a workshop by offering space or :moneybag:.